Eating Chikoo (Sapota) Fruit During Pregnancy – Is It Harmful?

 Health Benefits of Eating Chikoo in Pregnancy

-Now that you are assured of the safety of eating sapota during your pregnancy, we can now discuss its benefits during pregnancy
+Now that you are assured of the safety of eating sapota during your pregnancy, we’ll discuss sapota fruit benefits for pregnancy, shall we?

-The fruit is rich in fructose and sucrose which will give you an instant energy boost.
+This is one of the known sapota fruit benefits for pregnancy.
+The fruit is rich in fructose and sucrose, which will give you an instant energy boost.
 Sapota is a great snack to have between meals due to this reason.

 When you are pregnant, there will be several changes to your body.
 A way to keep your digestive tract healthy is to eat sapota on a daily basis, as it combats any inflammations in the gut.

-As you could see in the nutritional facts about chikoo, it is a rich source of calcium, iron and phosphorous.
+As you can see in the nutritional facts of chikoo, it is a rich source of calcium, iron and phosphorous.
 These minerals are important for the maintenance of bone health.

 A great way to prevent infections during your pregnancy is to eat sapota, which is a well-known inhibitor of bacterial infections due to the presence of polyphenolic antioxidants.